Myrtle Hill Cemetery: Confederate monuments

 Two notable Confederate monuments stand at the side corners of Veterans Plaza.
-They are the General Nathan Forrest Monument and the Women of the Confederacy Monument.
+They are the Nathan Bedford Forrest Monument and the Women of the Confederacy Monument.
 These monuments were moved in 1952 from their original places on Broad Street at Second Avenue because they had become a traffic hazard.
 General Forrest's Monument was dedicated to honor him for saving Rome from Colonel Abel Streight and his mule-equipped cavalry on their mission to capture Rome.
 Colonel Streight who was coming from Alabama on May 3, 1863 was defeated by General Forrest with a small group of confederates serving with him.
 General Forrest had 425 men and Colonel Streight had 1,000 but Streight surrendered as his raid was caught (see Rome, Georgia#Civil war period).
 His monument was erected by the United Daughters of the Confederacy in 1909.
 Forrest's monument was rededicated by the Emma Sansom Chapter of the United Daughters of the Confederacy in a ceremony on Saturday, April 18, 2009 for the 100th anniversary of the first dedication of his monument.
 The Women of the Confederacy Monument honors Confederate women who served as nurses in Rome to care for Confederate and Union soldiers during the Civil War and mothers and wives who waited while their men fought.
 Woodrow Wilson wrote the inscription on the monument.
 This monument is believed to be the first monument in the world to honor the role of women in war.